johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-01-typescript-eslint-with-jsdoc-js/index.md

 If you're looking for references on how to write JSDoc annotations, the [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) is a great place to start.
 It's also worth reading Gil Tayar's post on [JSDoc typings](https://gils-blog.tayar.org/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks/).

-Gil, it's worth noting, is one of the people working on the [Type Annotations ECMAScript proposal](https://github.com/tc39/proposal-type-annotations) for adding support for type annotations to JavaScript.
-I've [a post about that proposal](../2022-04-16-type-annotations-proposal-strong-types-weakly-held/index.md) which you might find useful.
+[Gil](https://gils-blog.tayar.org/about/), it's worth noting, is one of the people working on the [Type Annotations ECMAScript proposal](https://github.com/tc39/proposal-type-annotations) for adding support for type annotations to JavaScript.
+I've written [a post about that proposal](../2022-04-16-type-annotations-proposal-strong-types-weakly-held/index.md) which you might find useful.

 The fact that the proposal exists in the first place, points to how much the community would rather write TypeScript rather than JavaScript.
 At the time I write this, Bun, Deno and even Node.js now support running TypeScript directly; without a transpilation stage.
 And should the Type Annotations proposal one day reach Stage 4, then hopefully we can all move to that in browsers as well.

-Because what's clear is that writing JSDoc is less fun than writing TypeScript.
+This is subjective, but it feels like a fairly common view that writing JSDoc is less fun than writing TypeScript.

-## Playing JSDoc on easy mode
+## Playing JSDoc on easy mode (JSDoc `.js` + `.ts`)

 But in the situation I'm in now, I have to write JSDoc.
 But I can combine writing JSDoc with also writing TypeScript, **when the code in question is type only**.
 Confused?
 Let me explain.